 Durability was another metric that the Asolo excelled in.
 This is a boot that should be able to last for many seasons with the proper upkeep, namely, treating the leather outer on an annual basis.
-Asolo gives users a two-year warranty against defects, similar to the Salomon models but better than all the others.
+Asolo gives users a two-year warranty against defects.
 The lacing eyelets are all metal and should not fail, though some users did note that sole delamination and crumbling of the EVA/PU material in the heel was also noted.

-With a list price of $345, the Asolo Power Matic 200 GV is one of the most expensive boots in our review.
-We feel that it is a quality boot, and it is worth the money for top-notch construction, though the Editors' Choice-winning Quest 4D 3 is a better overall boot for over $100 less.
+The Asolo Power Matic 200 GV is one of the most expensive boots in our review.
+We feel that it is a quality boot, and it is worth the money for top-notch construction.

 Durable, rugged and very water-resistant, the Asolo Power Matic 200 GV is a top-notch, quality boot that will last its owner for many seasons of heavy use when properly cared for.
 This is a boot best for those seeking the dependability and support of a beefy hiking boot like this one for work or for recreation.